flaviocopes/svelte-handbook/content/Introduction to Svelte.md

 If you are already experienced in React, Vue, Angular or other frontend frameworks, you might be pleasantly surprised by Svelte.

 My first impression with Svelte was that it all feels so much more plain JavaScript than working with other frameworks.
-Sure, you have some rules, and there are templates which are not 100% JavaScript, they look more like HTML, but most of the things that are complicated with other frameworks are very simple and lightweight with Svelte.
+Sure, you have some rules, and there are templates that are not 100% JavaScript, they look more like HTML, but most of the things that are complicated with other frameworks are very simple and lightweight with Svelte.

 And my first impression has been confirmed by further usage of the framework and its ecosystem of tools.